Havrix 720 Junior Monodose Vial Of 0.5ml Vaccine

 Description

-Havrix Junior Monodose is a vaccine that contains an inactivated form of the hepatitis A virus.
+Havrix 720 Junior Monodose vaccine is a vaccine that contains an inactivated form of the hepatitis A virus.
 It is used to boost the immune system and help protect children and adolescents aged 1 to 15 years from hepatitis A infection.

 Havrix Junior Monodose Vaccine should be given by a qualified healthcare provider.
 Possible side effects may include pain and discomfort at the injection site, nausea, and a mild fever.
 These effects are generally mild and temporary.
 If they persist, please contact your doctor immediately.